fishjam-dev/fishjam-videoroom/README.md

 We use [Divo](https://hexdocs.pm/divo/readme.html) in tests, which is responsible for starting docker containers.

-When running locally run tests using `mix test`, which starts Jellyfish in a container.
+When running locally run tests using `mix test`, which starts Fishjam in a container.

-On CI both Jellyfish and the tests are run inside docker.
+On CI both Fishjam and the tests are run inside docker.
 If needed, e.g. when the tests are failing on the CI, but not locally you can simulate those conditions with `mix integration_test`.

 ## Copyright and License